matthew-kaye/Personal-Tech/README.md

 Install npm.
 `brew install npm`

-Run `make local`, which will run the following commands:
+To set up locally, run the following:
 1. `make build`
 2. `make up`
 3. `make migrate`
 4. `make npm-install`
 5. `make frontend-dev`

-If you want to log in to the django admin page (will be at `127.0.0.1:8000/admin`) create a superuser using `make create-superuser`.
+If you want to log in to the django admin page (will be at `127.0.0.1:8000/admin`) create a superuser using `make superuser`.

 ### During: